-- Borken Segunda – Almost identical to the ported link except for the fact that the middle link is higher and has a downward curve instead.
+- Broken Segunda – Almost identical to the ported link except for the fact that the middle link is higher and has a downward curve instead.

-- French Link – This is very similar to ported link expect that it has flat peanut shaped piece in the middle rather than a curved piece.
+- French Link – This is very similar to the ported link expect that it has a flat peanut-shaped piece in the middle rather than a curved piece.

-- Dr. Bristol – Or Doc Bristol as it’s sometimes referred to is a double jointed mouthpiece and has a centre piece similar to the French link, the difference though is that the link is not only larger but is also angled slightly.
-The angle of the centre piece though does make them more severe than the French link.
+- Dr. Bristol – Or Doc Bristol as it’s sometimes referred to, is a double-jointed mouthpiece and has a centerpiece similar to the French link, the difference though is that the link is not only larger but is also angled slightly.
+The angle of the centerpiece though does make them more severe than the French link.

-- Ball Link – Like other double jointed mouthpieces the ball link has a centre that lessens the nutcracker effect.
-As its name would suggest the centre of the ball link is a ball, this link puts more pressure on the horse’s tongue.
+- Ball Link – Like other double-jointed mouthpieces the ball link has a center that lessens the nutcracker effect.
+As its name would suggest the center of the ball link is a ball, this link puts more pressure on the horse’s tongue.

 - Wire Bit – These are very severe mouthpieces and many riders consider them to be cruel.
 They have a thin tightly twisted bar (which can be Mullen mouthed or jointed) which means they put all of the pressure on a small area of the tongue.
-Generally they’re only used in training when a horse has become desensitised to his bit.
+Generally, they’re only used in training when a horse has become desensitized to his bit.

 - Twisted – Not as tightly twisted as the wire bit and larger they’re still considered to be cruel by most riders, although not as much as the wire bit.

-- Keys – Used on to help train young horses these have a centre piece with three ‘keys’ attached to a ring hence their name.
-The idea is that the horse plays with the keys which encourages him to relax and except the bit.
+- Keys – Used on to help train young horses these have a centerpiece with three ‘keys’ attached to a ring hence their name.
+The idea is that the horse plays with the keys which encourages him to relax and accept the bit.

 - Waterford – A waterford has anything from 5 to 9 joints in the mouthpiece which makes it extremely flexible and discourages the horse from leaning on it.
 Waterford bits are popular with show jumpers and eventers.